CapSylar/NES-emulator/README.md

 # NES-emulator
-For now, the 6502 passes NESTEST, ppu is in the making
+For now, the 6502 passes NESTEST, and the emulator has a small debugging interface that displays the pattern tables

+### working on
+- ppu
+- debugging interface
 ### TODO
-- add the PPU
 - add the APU
 - add different mappers